-which building, or facility evacuation is not the best solution and may not be advisable.
+There are a number of emergency situations during which building or facility evacuation is not the best solution and may not be advisable.
 In such cases, shelter in place may be preferable.

 Shelter in Place

 - One of the instructions you may be given in an emergency is to "shelter in place".
 This means to seek immediate refuge and remain there during an emergency.

 - If the emergency involves a hazardous material select a small interior room with no or few windows and take refuge there.